OSharpe001/dev_squared_app/frontend/README.md

 ## Issues I couldn't (yet) resolve:

+- Staying on the Current Blog page after creating a comment.

-- Staying on the Current Blog page after updating a blog with no re-render.
+- Staying on the Current Blog page after updating a blog or comment.

-- Making the screen re-render to show the updated list of comments after deleting one.

-- Since I have to use my computers developer tools to disable CORS to allow the app to work, the app currently cannot run on my iphone.

 ---